vmware/versatile-data-kit/specs/vep-994-jupyter-notebook-integration/README.md

 Since the job_input variable will be already loaded the user can run a step during the development time, but to see how the whole job works he needs to execute the job with the "Run" command on the VDK menu.

+You can find a video presenting a few UI components in the main directory of the VEP.

 ## API design
 No direct changes to the public API.

 ## Detailed design

 ### VDK Notebook plugin
  This VDK plugin will provide the functionality to run Jobs which contain notebook files instead of .py and .sql files.
 This plugin can be used alone without the JupyterLab extension.
 As it can be seen from the below diagram the plugin will consist of a new hook and a few new classes.